-- Lay into toddler bed, say goodnight, I love you
+- Lay into your toddler’s bed, say goodnight, I love you

 - Close the bedroom door and leave

-Given that we may be dealing with some fears and anxieties in the night, I’d recommend you check out any of the following books and read them to your child if need be, these books cover a variety of fears including being afraid of the dark which is a common fear!
+Sometimes, a toddler resisting bedtime is the result of fears and anxieties.
+I’d recommend you check out any of the following books and read them to your child if need be.
+These books cover a variety of fears including being afraid of the dark, which is a common fear!

 Feel like you’ve tried all of this and are still having bedtime problems?
-Dreaming of a child you stays in bed all night?
-Or maybe you need someone to help implement it and coach you along the way!
-Learn more about our sleep support services on our website www.sleepshore.com or on our instagram @sleep.shore
+Dreaming of a child who stays in bed all night?
+Let me help you implement it and coach you along the way.
+I offer one-on-one sleep services so that YOU can finally figure get quality sleep.